The Best Seasonal Produce for Autumn

 Root vegetables, as the name implies, are literally the roots of a plant.
 They are a good source of complex carbohydrates and are high in fiber and Vitamins A and C. Most common are carrots, potatoes, parsnips, radishes, and beets.
 Because they grow underground they absorb their vitamins and minerals from the earth.
 However, they can also absorb toxins from the soil so organic is the best choice.
 If your market sells root veggies with the stems still attached choose ones that look bright and fresh.
 At home store your root veggies in a cool, dark place with some humidity – in the refrigerator in a paper or plastic bag will keep them crisp and crunchy.

 Dutch potatoes are small and round with gold skin and creamy white flesh.
-They have a naturally buttery and nutty flavor, and cook beautifully when grilled, roasted, steamed, sautéed, or boiled.
+They have a naturally buttery and nutty flavor, and cook beautifully when grilled, roasted, steamed, sautéed, or boiled making them a great fall vegetable with lots of variety.
 Look for potatoes with smooth skin with no greening or sprouting.
 Store in a cool well ventilated area.

 If you haven’t tried roasting cauliflower you will be delighted with the rich, nutty flavor that can be developed with just a bit of oil and a hot oven.
 Low in calories with tons of vitamin c, fiber and protein, cauliflower is a nutritional powerhouse!
 While we mostly see it in white, cauliflower comes in a variety of beautiful colors such as green, orange, and even purple.
 Preparation is easy, just remove the outer leaves and any discolored spots then trim the florets off where they meet the stalks.